 The challenge now for automakers is to avoid over-producing vehicles or launching a price war that could undermine profits, especially as rising interest rates make it more expensive to subsidize loans and leases, Wakefield said.

 "It's that fine balance," he said.
 "How much can I push the boundary without prompting a reaction that pulls all of us down?"

 The tension surfaced in another round of sniping on Wednesday between GM and Ford over which one was more dependent on discounts to prop up pickup truck sales.

 On the plus side for automakers, U.S. consumers continued buying more SUVs and pickups, which generate higher profits.

 Light trucks accounted for 62 percent of light vehicle sales in February.
-In 2016, that split was 59.5 percent in favour of trucks and SUVs, according to Autodata Corp.
+In 2016, that split was 59.5 percent in favor of trucks and SUVs, according to Autodata Corp.
 Over a full year, that shift would mean roughly two assembly plants' worth of cars had been replaced by SUVs or trucks.